xsuchy/ada-zangemann-cz/scripts/README.md

 # Scripts

 This directory contains scripts to automatically generate book variants based on templates and the translated text.
+It also contains a Makefile to easily run these scripts.
 Automation allows translators to focus on the text and spend less time formatting the translation for the various publication formats.
 The scripts are linked from the various book translation directories so that these scripts can easily be executed from the context of a translation.

 ## Usage